 Advantages and disadvantages

 This indicator is intended for the analysis of price movements with a given amplitude and represents trend lines connecting the main bases and vortexes on the chart.
-Due to the fact that ZigZag only depicts the most important reversals and other moments of trend changes, it greatly facilitates the evaluation of charts.
+Because ZigZag only depicts the most important reversals and other moments of trend changes, it greatly facilitates the evaluation of charts.
 Let’s start by highlighting the benefits that this indicator gives us:

 - Ability to analyze the most significant trends and eliminate market noise;